KylieLAnglin/website/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Education Policy Evaluation" institution = "University of Virginia" year = 2021
+  course = "PhD in Education Policy" institution = "University of Virginia" year = 2021